facebookresearch/minihack/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

 MiniHack is a sandbox framework for easily designing rich and diverse environments for Reinforcement Learning (RL).
-Based on the game of [NetHack](https://en.wikipedia.org/wiki/NetHack), [one of the hardest games in the world](https://www.telegraph.co.uk/gaming/what-to-play/the-15-hardest-video-games-ever/nethack/), MiniHack uses the [NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle) to communicate with the game and to provide a convenient interface for customly created RL training and test environments of varying complexity.
+Based on the game of [NetHack](https://en.wikipedia.org/wiki/NetHack), MiniHack uses the [NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle) to communicate with the game and to provide a convenient interface for customly created RL training and test environments of varying complexity.
-Read more about MiniHack in the [NeurIPS 2020 paper](https://arxiv.org/abs/2109.13202) or our recent [blogpost](https://ai.facebook.com/blog/minihack-a-new-sandbox-for-open-ended-reinforcement-learning).
+Check out our [NeurIPS 2020 paper](https://arxiv.org/abs/2109.13202) or recent [blogpost](https://ai.facebook.com/blog/minihack-a-new-sandbox-for-open-ended-reinforcement-learning).

-MiniHack already comes with a large list of challenging [tasks](./docs/envs/tasks.md).
+MiniHack comes with a large list of challenging [tasks](./docs/envs/tasks.md).
 However, it is primarily built for easily designing new ones.
 The motivation behind MiniHack is to be able to perform RL experiments in a controlled setting while being able to increasingly scale the complexity of the tasks.

 <p align="center">